lf1-io/padl/SECURITY.md

 # Reporting vulnerabilities

-Please email reports about any security related issues you find to `EMAIL`.
+Please email reports about any security related issues you find to `padl@lf1.io`.
 For critical problems, you may encrypt your report (see below).

 Please use a descriptive subject line for your report email.
 After the initial